-ABANDONMENT - An ABANDONED race is one which is stopped while it is in progress and which can be re-sailed at the discretion of the Race Committee.
+ABANDONMENT - An ABANDONED race is one which is stopped while it is in progress or discarded within 30 minutes of being COMPLETED and which can be resailed at the discretion of the Race Committee.

 Part II Management of Races

 Part II is written in a manner that can be applied to club races and large regattas.
 Any specifics such as wind velocity restrictions, course length, scoring systems, temperature minimums, ice thickness and condition, and number of boats on one course must necessarily be adapted to the type of boat being sailed.